umairkhan-10/mediaire_task/README.md

         - Responsible for fetching brain report from DB ('status' set as 'False' means those which didn't get sent) and send it to FrPACS via network socket
         - If brain report failed to get sent (FrPACS not running or some other issue), it just logs the failed case.
-If it does get sent, it just logs the acknowledgement sent by FrPACS (We could also integrate queue instead of sending brain scan directly but as per requirement, there is no use for it)
+If it does get sent, it just logs and sends the acknowledgement sent by FrPACS.
     - **Server**:
         - Responsible for receiving brain scan sent by FrPACS via network socket saves it to persistent storage ( MongoDB) with 'report_generated' as 'To Do' so that FrBRAIN knows via this key, which scan to process.
-        - Sends acknolwedgement in success case scenario while it keeps waiting if report is not being sent by FrPACS ( if FrPACS is stopped)
+        - Sends acknowledgement in success case scenario while it keeps waiting if report is not being sent by FrPACS ( if FrPACS is stopped or any other issue)

 - **Fr-BRAIN**: